epfl-ada/ada-2022-project-datalcoholic/README.md

 Before December 2d :
 - Homework 2
+- Implement changes from P2 feedback (merging, NaN values, etc.)
-- Sentimental analysis of the reviews to see whether they corresponds to a positive or negative sentiment.
-Furthermore, we will perform emotional analysis to see the evolution of particular emotions throughout different reviews of a same user.
+- Sentimental analysis of the reviews to see whether they corresponds to a positive or negative sentiment

 Multiple-aspect rating
 Before December 16th :
-- Principal Components Analysis (PCA) keeping 2 of the 4 beer aspects
+- Principal Components Analysis (PCA) keeping 2 of the 4 beer aspects with the target variable overall grade
+- Multiple regression analysis to see how the beer aspects are correlated to the overall grade
-- Analysis of correlations between users nationalities and beer production locations
+- Analysis of correlations between users locations and beer production locations
-- Random forest of 10’000 trees trained to find the optimal combination of aspects
-- Meaningful plots to complement the interactive maps

 Before December 23d :
+- Exploring correlations between beer aspects and overall grade for 4 different types of beers (IPA, Stout, Lager, Ale) and their mean values
+- Plotting interactive maps of the US for the 4 different types of beers with the number of reviews per state (as a percentage) and the mean overall grade per state (normalized)
 - Story-telling
 - Github repository cleaning and organisation
 - README completion